Traits

 traits.

-Traits can inherit from other traits.
-A trait that inherits from another trait includes all of the requirements declared by the parent trait.
+Traits refine other traits.
+A trait that refines another trait includes all of the requirements declared by the original trait.
 For example:

 trait Animal: